 The luscious homemade cheesecake filling is rich and creamy without being overly sweet.
 Paired with the crunchy graham cracker crust, every bite is a homerun.
 It’s one of the cutest Easter cheesecake ideas I have ever made.
 The best part is you aren’t limited to pastel colors.
 Get creative and make this recipe your own to serve on any special occasion!

-If you like easy Easter recipes, you will love my Easter Candy Apples and these sweet Easter Chocolate Covered Strawberries.
+If you like easy Easter recipes, you will love my Easter Candy Apples, this Cake Roll With Cake Mix or these sweet Easter Chocolate Covered Strawberries.

 Why You Will Love This Recipe